-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Î Strong partnerships with all parents and carers.

-· · · · · · · · · · · · · · · · · · ·

-1

-Strong partnerships with all parents and carers.
 Parents welcomed to escort their children into classrooms every morning.
-Staff are always available for parents at the beginning/ end of the day and by appointment. half termly newsletter from Headteacher sent home in bags, emailed and available on Website.
+Staff are always available for parents at the beginning/ end of the day and by appointment.
+Half termly newsletter from Headteacher emailed and available on the school website.
 Additional information/messages sent out by letter, text and email.
 School information available on school website and regularly updated.
-Parents/carers of all pupils invited to parent/pupil consultation meetings twice a year (usually 100%parent attendance) Additional consultations for AFA (Achievement for All) children.
+Parents/carers of all pupils invited to parent/pupil consultation meetings twice a year (usually100% parent attendance) Additional consultation offered after reports.
 Annual reports in summer term Reading record books used for communication.
-Parents encouraged to support their children in their homework.
-'How to support your child' sessions.
-Parents invited into school for celebrations, presentations, assemblies etc. The school is committed to partnership work with outside agencies.
+Parent survey sent out annually.
+Strong induction programme in place for new intake during summer term.
+FRIENDS of Otterham School actively support school by providing curriculum resources and supporting community events.
+The school is committed to partnership work with outside agencies.
 Parents are welcome to be parent helpers both in the classroom and on educational visits.
 Where a need cannot be met within the school families are signposted to the relevant agencies.
-Parents are an integral part of TAC, PEP and SEN reviews.
+Parents are an integral part of TAC, PEP and SEND reviews.
 Personal Learning Plan (PLP) review meetings are held at least termly with parents, class teacher and sometimes the SENDCo.
 Annual Review Meetings held for children with an EHCP.
 Attended by parents, headteacher and SENDCo and invited professionals.
 Additional support meetings with Class teacher, headteacher or SENDCo when appropriate or requested.

-Parent survey sent out annually.

-Strong induction programme in place for new intake during summer term.

-• Use of electronic software (Tapestry) in EYFS to

-link parents to Learning Journeys.

-FRIENDS of Otterham school actively support

-school by providing curriculum resources and

-supporting community events.